 In Estate Planning Awareness, Elder Care, Elder Law News

-Often, in an attempt to save money, people will try to do things on their own instead of hiring a professional who is trained to handle the specific task; estate planning is no different.
-I am often asked if a person can prepare their own will.
+Often, in an attempt to save money, people will try to “DIY” (Do-It-Yourself) projects instead of hiring a professional who is trained to handle the specific task; estate planning is no different.
+I am often asked if a person can DIY their own will.
 Of course, like most everything else, the answer is yes.
 A will that is entirely written, signed and dated in a person’s handwriting is a valid will in Louisiana.
 It is called an olographic will.
 The real question is not whether you can do it yourself, but whether it is a good idea to do so.

 Wills and other estate planning documents (including powers of attorneys and living wills) have traditionally been drafted by attorneys.
 All attorneys who practice law in Louisiana are required to get a four year undergraduate degree and then graduate from law school, which is usually an additional three year program.
 They must then pass the bar exam to get their license to practice law.
 During this education and testing, the lawyer learns about property law, debtor and creditor law, will and trust law and some tax law.
 A thorough understanding of these subjects is essential to proper estate planning and those who concentrate their law practices in estate planning should be well-versed in all of these areas.
 A self-help book or computer program cannot teach you enough about each of these areas for you to do proper estate planning – especially since laws regarding estate planning regularly change.